The Greatest Story Every Told About The Greatest Man That Ever Lived

 keep us from God.
 As the Bible says in Romans 8:1 Therefore, there is now no condemnation

-for those who are in Christ Jesus, because through Christ Jesus the law of th Spirit of life set me
+for those who are in Christ Jesus, because through Christ Jesus the law of the Spirit of life set me

 free from the law of sin and death...
 When we are forgiven, all our past, present, and future sins

-of the day we accepted Jesus as our Saviour.
-God knows we will sin for the rest of our lives, so
+care of the day we accepted Jesus as our Saviour.
+God knows we will sin for the rest of our

 The other thing this type of teaching produces is that you are sometimes saved and sometimes

-this is untrue because we are either saved or lost.
-We are saved as long as we believe in Jesus
+of this is untrue because we are either saved or lost.
+We are saved as long as we believe in

 "backslidden" or in sin.